IN THIS ARTICLE

 User interface designer salary

 The average salary of a visual designer is $65,631, going up to $93,000 with experience.
 Many UX designers start their careers as graphic designers and gain experience over time, making it the first step in their growth path.
 Others focus on areas such as interaction design or animation, building a super-specialized skillset.
-Figma, Google, Amazon, and Microsoft are a few of the hundreds of companies hiring visual designers right now.
+Figma, Google, Amazon, and Microsoft are a few of the hundreds of companies hiring visual designers right now, so keep an eye out for their latest UX roles.

 5. UX Writer/Strategist